How Does a Clutch Work?

 If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the pertinent repairs.
 If you are in the 98226 area or nearby, you can bring your car to Rod's Japanese Auto Care.
 In addition to clutch repair, we also offer other services such as auto repair, hybrid service, and ongoing scheduled maintenance.

 Look no further than Rod's Japanese Auto Care in Whatcom to fulfill all your auto repair needs.
-We've been repairing vehicles since 2002 and our technicians and owner Rod Schindler can take care of your vehicle, any model, and any make, including Acura, Audi, BMW, and Buick.
+We've been repairing vehicles since 2002 our technicians have the experience, and expertise to take care of your vehicle.
+Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.